metermd/keyslime/README.md

 entire contents of the directory when they stop by.

 The server this runs on needs to be locked down, allowing only SSH access, and hopefully only from internal networks.
-Note: keys ARE stored on physical media, so that it can survive a reboot.
-This means that, at any moment, the last 24 hours of session ticket keys are at risk to anyone that gains unauthorized access to the server.
+Note: keys are not stored on physical media, so key can't survive a reboot.
+This is a feature.
+However, because they're in memory, the last 24 hours of session ticket keys are at risk to anyone that gains unauthorized access to the server.
 This can defeat forward-secrecy for any transmissions that occurred with those keys.
 Read Adam Langley's article linked at the start of this document to get a grasp on the implications of this.
-This may change in the future.

 ### Key Clients
 This is a node that needs to be able to fetch TLS Session Ticket keys from a